ThanhDiemNguyen/cse15l-lab-reports/Lab-Report-5.md

         exit 1
     fi
     ```
-    The condition is true because it prints "Correct file submitted." as screenshot in part 2 shown.
+    The condition is true because there exists file ListExamples.java in student-submission dir.
 Therefore, line 16-18 does not run.

  * **Line 22**: `cp student-submission/ListExamples.java`